-Whinlatter is England’s only true Mountain Forest in England.
+Whinlatter is England’s only true Mountain Forest.
 A day out at Whinlatter Forest will provide you with stunning views over Bassenthwaite Lake, Derwentwater and Keswick.
 With a choice of walking, mountain biking, children’s organised activities in the forest, sculpture park and Go Ape, it’s a great place for families with older children.

 Things to do at Whinlatter Forest